outragedpinkracoon/outragedpinkracoon.github.io/_posts/2018-03-18-radically-candid-programming.md

 ---
 title: Radically Candid Programming
 description: Giving and being willing to receive constructive feedback and why it matters.
+A story about my experience with Radical Candor and how it changed my behaviour as a programmer.
 layout: post
 categories: [personal-development, leadership]
 ---